By Anthony Caruso III | Publisher

 Wentz may not get another starting opportunity in the league.
 After starting for several years with the Philadelphia Eagles, he has struggled with the Colts and Commanders.

 The belief at the time was that former Colts head coach Frank Reich could fix Wentz.
-However, the team decided to part ways with the quarterback after his only season with the team.
+However, after his only season, the team decided to part ways with the quarterback.

-If he decides to continue to play in the league, he will likely be a backup.
+If he continues playing in the league, he will likely be a backup.
 But with his young family, he could call it quits to spend more time at home.

 Heineicke is a free agent.
 It is not clear at this time if he would be interested in a backup role in Washington.

-Wentz went 2-5 before being replaced in Heineicke.
+Wentz went 2-5 before being replaced by Heineicke.